-During the summer months, PRNSA's Nature Science Camp & Adventure Camp host 350 children ages 9 to 16 for 4- to 6-day overnight programs.
-Campers visit the Phillip Burton Wilderness, Tule Elk Preserve, Point Reyes Lighthouse, Kule Loklo Miwok Cultural Exhibit, Abbotts Lagoon, Limantour and Drakes esteros and Mount Wittenberg, enjoying wilderness backpacking, nature study, canoeing, biological illustration, tracking, wildlife observation and primitive skills training.
+During the summer months, PRNSA's Nature Science Camp & Adventure Camp host 420 youth, grades 3-12, for 4- to 6-day overnight programs.
+Campers visit the Phillip Burton Wilderness, Tule Elk Preserve, Point Reyes Lighthouse, Kule Loklo Miwok Cultural Exhibit, Abbotts Lagoon, Limantour and Drakes Estero, and Mount Wittenberg, enjoying wilderness backpacking, nature study, canoeing, biological illustration, tracking, wildlife observation, and primitive skills training.
 Leading by example, our staff gently mentors the next generation of naturalists and public lands stewards.

-PRNSA’s School Program hosts environmental and science education trips for elementary through high school classes from throughout the greater San Francisco Bay Area and beyond.
+PRNSA’s Clem Miller Environmental Education Center School Program hosts environmental and science education trips for elementary through high school classes from the Greater San Francisco Bay Area and beyond.
 Led by their teachers and supervised by parents and school staff, students spend 3- to 5-days fully immersed in field studies of water quality, aquatic invertebrates, marine mammals, wetland restoration, fire ecology and local history.

-Designed for teachers and youth program leaders, PRNSA's Wild in the Wilderness Teacher Training Intensive provides 20 hours of natural history, environmental education and program planning.
+Designed for teachers and youth program leaders, PRNSA's Wild in the Wilderness Environmental Education & Natural History Intensive for Teachers provides 20 hours of natural history, environmental education, and program planning.
 The course is led by a team of dynamic naturalists and educators who employ hands-on, field-based learning experiences designed to engage and stimulate learners.
-Topics include animal tracking, native plant identification and uses, stream ecology, environmental education activities, nighthikes and campfire programs, leading a hike, integrating environmental education across the curriculum and program planning.
+Topics include animal tracking, native plant identification and uses, stream ecology, environmental education activities, nighthikes and campfire programs, integrating environmental education across the curriculum, and program planning.
 The program is compatible with the California State Science Framework.